Expertise

 • JasperReports has better, more fully-developed and usable charting than Pentaho, but worse than BIRT’s.

-• Although support is still experimental, JasperReports iReport is the only report designer that supports Google map components.
-While all these report suites can be made to use Google Maps, JasperReports iReport is the only designer that has them as an element in the report design palette, so report authors can include a Google map in a report as easily as including a field from a database.
+• JSS is the only report designer that supports Google map components.
+While all these report suites can be made to use Google Maps, JSS is the only designer that has them as an element in the report design palette, so report authors can include a Google map in a report as easily as including a field from a database.

 • JasperReports is exceptionally easy to install and get running with common data sources.
 A Windows installer is available that includes many common database drivers.
-If you install the JasperReports Server, it will also install a copy of the iReport Designer that is all configured to publish directly to the JasperReport Server.
+If you install the JasperReports Server, it will also install a copy of JSS that is all configured to publish directly to the JasperReport Server.

 • JasperReports is the most widely deployed of the three BI platforms, boasting over 175,000 production deployments worldwide, demonstrating its flexibility and stability.

 • Jasper requires that you compile reports prior to running them.
 This means that report developers must have the entire Java SDK installed.
-Compilation also adds an extra step toe the process of deploying reports.
+Compilation also adds an extra step to the process of deploying reports.
+Jasper provides integration with Ant, but this is a step not required in the other products.

 • Jasper’s charts are superior to Pentaho, but inferior to BIRT.
-There are several ways to customize your reports in Jasper through the user interface, but you don’t have fine-grained control over every element.
+There are several ways to customize your reports in Jasper through the user interface, but it is not an easy task and goes beyond the skills of most report developers.

-• With JasperReports iReport, it is difficult to create Top-N, Top-N%, Bottom-N, and Bottom-N% reports.
+• With JSS, it is difficult to create Top-N, Top-N%, Bottom-N, and Bottom-N% reports.

 Conclusions

-JasperReports is a solid open-source reporting platform that has been used in hundreds of thousands of production deployments worldwide.
-It can almost certainly do the job and iReport has the flexibility to create highly complex report deigns.
-However, we found the learning curve for the Jaspersoft iReport designer to be the steepest of the three report designers we looked at.
+Jaspersoft Studio is a solid open source reporting tool that has been used in hundreds of thousands of production deployments worldwide.
+It can almost certainly do the job and JSS has the flexibility to create highly complex report deigns.
+However, we found the learning curve for JSS to be the steepest of the three report designers we looked at.

 We believe that if printed report output is required and important, that JasperReports is likely to be the best choice.
 Also, if the functionality provided by an open-source report server is needed, Jaspersoft and Pentaho will both trump BIRT.
 However, for the typical, average complexity report development project that does not require a report server, we believe that BIRT is likely to be more usable and able to produce more types of reports without resorting to custom code.